mwpenny/portal64-still-alive/README.md

 Alternative setup methods include [Docker setup](./documentation/docker_setup.md) and [Manual setup](./documentation/manual_setup.md).

-Whatever setup you choose, you will still need to add the Portal folder to portal64/`vpk/` OR create a symbolic link to the Portal folder.

-(see [vpk/add_vpk_here.md](./vpk/add_vpk_here.md) for more details!).
-Symlink does not work for Docker builds.
+Whatever setup you choose, you will still need to add the Portal folder to `portal64/vpk/` OR create a symbolic link to the Portal folder.
+See [vpk/add_vpk_here.md](./vpk/add_vpk_here.md) for more details!
+Symlinks do not work for Docker builds.

-## Build Rom.
+### Build ROM

 Finally, run `make` to build the project.